Doctoral training and HDR

 Withdrawal of doctoral degrees

-Withdrawal from the Doctoral Studies Department: the doctor must present a valid ID.
+Collection from the Doctoral Studies Department: the doctor must present a valid form of identification.

-By mail: the doctor must send the document " diploma withdrawal form " to the Doctoral Studies Department along with a copy of his/her valid ID.
+By post: the doctor must send the " Diploma withdrawal form " to the Doctoral Studies Department, together with a copy of his/her valid ID.

-The diploma will be sent abroad to the French embassy or the European delegation.
+Diplomas can be sent abroad to the French embassy or European delegation.

-By proxy: the doctor must complete the " proxy for diploma withdrawal ".
-The proxy must present the power of attorney, a copy of the doctor's ID and his/her ID to the Doctoral Studies Department.
+By proxy: the doctor must complete the " proxy for diploma collection " form.
+The proxy must present the power of attorney, a copy of the doctor's ID and his or her own ID to the Doctoral Studies Department.

 Direction de la Research et des Etudes Doctorales